oneapi-src/oneCCL/man/OneCCL.md

 Set the threshold in bytes to specify the medium size algorithm in the reduce_scatter collective.
 Default value is 67108864. &quot;&lt;value&gt;&quot;&quot; : &quot;&gt;=0&quot;

+## CCL_SYCL_REDUCE_SCATTER_SCALEOUT_THRESHOLD

+Specify the threshold for the Sycl scaleout algorithm in reduce-scatter.

+Set the threshold in bytes to specify the Sycl scaleout algorithm in the reduce-scatter collective.
+Default value is 4294967296. &quot;&lt;value&gt;&quot;&quot; : &quot;&gt;=0&quot;